Doctor of Philosophy

 Applicants are advised that following positive or negative recommendation for admission from the Department of Educational Administration Graduate Programs Committee they will receive an email providing the result.
 The recommendation is forwarded by the Department to the College of Graduate Studies and Research who may accept or reject a positive recommendation.
 Applicants will be advised of the final decision surrounding their case by a letter sent from the College of Graduate Studies and Research.

 Compulsory doctoral courses begin in September of each year—students are only admitted with September start-dates.
 The application deadline for the September cohort start date is November 30 of the previous year.
-All applications must be received or franked by November 30, and applications are only considered after that date.
+All applications and supporting documentation must be received or franked by November 30, and applications are only considered after that date.

 Location, Tuition Costs, and Financial Support